Ankr-network/ci-cd-sample/README.md

       - run:
           name: "Pull Image on Docker Deployment Machine and Run on a new EC2 instance"
           command: |
-            ssh -o StrictHostKeyChecking=no ubuntu@54.153.10.121 "./deploy.sh"
+            ssh -o StrictHostKeyChecking=no ubuntu@13.57.212.223 "./deploy.sh"
 ```

-9. Push this change up to GitHub, and will auto start building, and will launch your project on CircleCI eventually deploy on docker machine.
+9. Push this change up to GitHub, and will auto start building, and will launch your project on CircleCI eventually deploy the container on docker machine, as example here "curl http://54.241.166.78:8080/" should return "hello world".